May 2025

 What’s the average energy bill in the UK?

-Here are the average annual energy usage values of these different categories of households, according to Ofgem’s guide on average gas and electricity usage:
+Here are the average annual energy use values for different categories of households, according to Ofgem’s guide on average gas and electricity usage:

-With a better understanding of these averages, it’s much easier to clarify how much energy you use relative to similar households.
+Using this information, it’s a little easier to understand how much energy you use compared to similar households.

-If you’ve confirmed that your energy bill is indeed higher than the average, or might simply be unexpectedly high due to past usage patterns, it’s important to identify why this might be the case so you can take the necessary steps to lower your energy bill.
+If you can see that your energy bill is higher than the average, it's possible to find out why, so you can take steps to lower your energy bill.

 Reasons your energy bill might be higher than expected